Sandy Hook's False Tip Closed

 For a slideshow history of lighthouses click here.

-Spermaceti Cove Life-Saving Station, 1894, currently is the Sandy Hook Visitor Center.
-This building housed the men who risked their lives saving shipwrecked victims.
+Spermaceti Cove Life-Saving Station, 1894, housed the men who risked their lives saving shipwrecked victims.
 In 1915 the United States Life-Saving Service became the U.S. Coast Guard.
 The station was used by the Coast Guard until the late 1940s.

 Spermaceti Cove #2 Life-Saving Service Station is listed on the National Register of Historic Places.
 It is also part of the Fort Hancock and Sandy Hook Proving Ground Historic District National Historic Landmark.